Latest Advisories

 We apologize to our partners for the disruption in service last week pertaining to our virtual community.
 It is now online, and our product and other teams look forward to engaging with you.

-Like many ConnectWise experiences (e.g. our University) our virtual community platform leverages SSO to authenticate users and ensure only authorized partners engage in our community.
-Our SSO mechanism did its job—only allowing verified ConnectWise partners to register, accept the terms and conditions and use the virtual community platform.
+Like many ConnectWise experiences (e.g., our University), our virtual community platform uses SSO to authenticate users and ensure only authorized partners engage in the community.
+Our SSO mechanism functioned as intended—only allowing verified ConnectWise partners to register, accept the terms and conditions, and use the platform.
 There was no malicious attack on our SSO capabilities.

-We remediated this issue within hours but took the site down pending a full review in accordance with our InfoSec policy.
-No malicious activity was discovered, no data was lost, and this triggered no data privacy actions in the jurisdictions involved.
+Only 15 registered partners conducted searches since the community launch.
+While we couldn’t validate the exact search results due to vendor API limitations, we confirmed that only 18 non-registered partner profiles were viewed.
+We remediated the issue within hours and took the site offline for a full review per our InfoSec policy.
+No malicious activity was discovered, no data was lost, and no data privacy actions were triggered in any jurisdiction.

-• We reconfigured the virtual community to—after authentication—consume only basic information about registered users of the virtual community who accept the terms of service.
+- Reconfigured the platform to consume only basic information about registered users who accept the terms of service.

-• Default settings now limit directory search fields to first name and last name.
+- Limited default directory search fields to first and last name.

-As a courtesy, we are notifying the 18 individuals mentioned above and are reaching out to the 15 partners who conducted searches to gain their assurance this information will not be used beyond community networking.
+As a courtesy, we are notifying the 18 individuals whose profiles were viewed and reaching out to the 15 partners who conducted searches to ensure the information is not used beyond community networking.

-Transparency on all sides benefits our community.
-We want to thank the partner who reported this, and the partners who collaborated with us on this issue.
-If you have additional questions about this matter, please contact security@connectwise.com.
+Transparency benefits our community.
+We thank the partner who reported this and those who collaborated with us.
+If you have questions, please contact security@connectwise.com.